Skip Ancestry main menuMain MenuAncestry

 Meaning

-Follower of Demeter, Goddess of Harvest
+Follower of Demeter, goddess of agriculture and fertility.

 Variations